sourcegraph/handbook/content/departments/security/continuous-code-review-process.md

   <p>Continuous review process.</p>
 </div>

 GitHub actions then comments on a PR with information on how to use the detected functionalities in a safe way.
 For example: when we detect an exec call.
 In this case we can point to `gitserver`’s implementation: it uses an allowlist for preventing command injection attacks.
 If the engineer is already aware of the best practices they can ignore the comment.
-If they need more information they can tag the security team.
+If they need more information they can tag the security team on GH (@sourcegraph/security-code-review).

 ### Code monitors